Blackridge Film

 Not thinking about cleaning access.
 Pattern-cut films have edges and transitions that accumulate dust and are harder to clean than smooth film or bare glass.
 In commercial environments with high cleaning frequency, the pattern spec needs to account for maintenance.

-Longevity and Reversibility
+Longevity and End-of-Life Replacement

 The Design Case

 The best frosted film installs we do are the ones where the designer and the client have thought about what they actually want: a specific level of translucency, a precise frost height or width, a pattern that reads cleanly at a specific viewing distance.
-When frosted film is treated as a design material rather than a privacy patch, the results are compelling — glass that does something thoughtful with light and privacy rather than just blocking or transmitting.
+When frosted film is treated as a design material rather than a privacy patch, the results are compelling.
+Glass that does something thoughtful with light and privacy rather than just blocking or transmitting.

 If you're working on a project where glass is a significant design element and you're considering frosted or patterned film, bring us into the conversation early.
 The specification options are broader than most designers expect.